Rubicon X is a free, cross platform, first person shooter that continues the story of

 Rubicon X Data

-ubicon, download and unzip the archive below.
-When you're done, you should have a new directory called Rubicon X:
+To play Rubicon, download and unzip the archive below.
+When you're done, you should have a new directory

 Make sure the contents of your Rubicon X folder looks like this: